 Rachel Gillett is working as a System administrator at Universal Containers.
 She has developed a flow to get the Sales reps’ feedback.
 She wants to use the Lightning App to launch a Flow.

 Solution for the above business requirement

 We’ll use Flow and Lightning App Builder to solve the above business requirement.
 Steps to create a Lightning App to launch the Flow are mentioned below

 - Create a Lightning Page in Lightning App Builder

 - Activate the Lightning page.
-Activate adds your app the Saleforce1 Mobile navigation

-- Now we will create a Lightning Page in Lightning App Builder.
-Click on Setup | Build | Develop | Lightning App Builder, then click on the New button under Lightning Pages to start Lightning App Builder.
+- Now we will create a Lightning Page in Lightning App Builder or you can either use the existing page.
+Click on Setup | User Interface | Lightning App Builder, then click on the New button under Lightning Pages to start the Lightning App Builder.
 Choose one Column template (A template defines the basic behavior and layout of the page you plan to create) and click on the Next button.
 In the next screen, i.e. Create a New Lightning Page pop-up enter a unique name (TestApp) for your new page and click on the Finish button, as shown in the following screenshot

-Once you’re done, click on the Save button.
+- Once you’re done, click on the Save button.
 It will save the current definition of your app.